Spring Break: DOs & DON’Ts of Spring Fever

 DON’T: Enter a country without knowing the rules first.
 Some countries will confiscate medications, so do your research and make sure you know what to know before you go.

-DON’T: Make sure not to head off on your own unless you have notified someone in your group (via those snappy local cell phones you purchased and now love that you have it), or you can notify the front desk if traveling alone.
+DON’T: Make sure not to head off on your own unless you have notified someone in your group or you can notify the front desk if traveling alone.

 DON’T: In warm weather places please use sunscreen.
 That “winter skin” you’ve lived in since the end of last summer will thank you.